mrYakamoto/blog-1-anonymous-blog/README.md

 ### Release 2:  Add Unit Tests

 Making sure that all your models are correct *without* automated testing is a real bummer.
 Try adding **UNIT TESTS**.

-Unit tests are short tests that verify your models function as expected.
-The skeleton ships with a sample unit test to get you going.
+[Unit tests][] are short tests that verify your models function as expected.
+The skeleton ships with a sample unit test to get you going (`band_spec`).
 Try creating a new `Post` that violates its constraints.
-That instance should return `false` for its `valid?` method.
-Or, you could ask that instance for its `.errors`.
+That instance should return `false` for its [`valid?`][valid_invalid] method.
+Or, you could ask that instance for its [`.errors`][errors].
 You can uses these data to build tests to make sure your models function.
-More documentation on these validation methods can be found in the Resources section below.

 As you grow as a developer you'll discover models that aren't strictly bound to a table and you'll want to test them as well.
 Imagine an `EncryptionService` or an `AnagramGenerator` class.
 These classes would definitely benefit from having unit tests around them to verify that their implementations work.
+To help you on that path the skeleton ships with a non-Active Record-backed model and spec (`demo` and `demo_spec`, repsectively).

+While it may not have been said explicitly it's worth saying it now:  **MODELS IN THE MVC PATTERN DO NOT HAVE TO BE BACKED BY A TABLE / IMPLEMENT `ActiveRecord::Base`**

 Good unit testing is a powerful tool in helping to create good object-orientation!